Identification in Multiple Treatment Models under Discrete Variation: Setup

 \subsection{Selection Model}

-In addition to the above structure, we assume the potential treatments to be related across instrument values $z \in \mathcal{Z}$ through a selection model.
-Let $U \equiv (U_1 \ldots, U_J)$ denote a vector of individual unobservables governing selection.
-Following \citet[][Assumption 2.1]{lee/salanie:18}, we take potential treatment to be determined by the region in which these unobserved variables fall, where these regions satisfy certain properties in addition to being disjoint to logically ensure that a given region cannot imply several different treatments.
+We assume the potential treatments to be related across instrument values through a selection model.
+Let $U \equiv (U_1, \ldots, U_J)$ denote a vector of individual unobservables governing selection.
+Following \citet[][Assumption 2.1]{lee/salanie:18}, we take potential treatment to be determined by the region in which $U$ falls, where these regions satisfy certain properties in addition to being disjoint to logically ensure that they cannot imply several different treatments.